 Catherine E. Creely’s practice focuses on a variety of litigation matters, including white collar criminal defense, government investigations and complex civil litigation.

 Practice & Background

-Ms. Creely has represented corporate and individual clients in state and federal court as well as in connection with investigations by the U.S. Congress and the Department of Justice.
-She has participated in a variety of litigation matters involving patent infringement, securities fraud, antitrust issues, breaches of contract and civil and criminal forfeitures.
+Ms. Creely represents corporate and individual clients in state and federal court as well as in connection with investigations by the U.S. Congress and the Department of Justice.
+She has represented clients in a variety of criminal and civil litigation matters involving securities fraud, antitrust issues, data privacy and security, products liability, patent infringement, breaches of contract and civil and criminal forfeitures.
 Ms. Creely also represents clients in the energy sector, including a major international oil company, in matters arising in federal and state courts.

 Ms. Creely maintains an active pro bono practice with a particular focus on individuals facing the death penalty in her home state of South Carolina.
 Her work in this area includes representation of defendants during both the guilt and penalty phases of their capital trials.

 While in law school, Ms. Creely was as an associate editor of The Catholic University Law Review and competed in moot court competitions at the national level.